hazae41/microserver/README.md

 You can easily deploy it as a Dockerized web service to cloud-hosting providers such as [render.com](https://render.com).

-Prices are ~$5 for the cheapest hosting.
-Do not use free tiers as they may have high downtimes.

 Just fork this repository on your GitHub account and select it on your cloud hosting platform.

 <img src="https://github.com/hazae41/network-ws-to-tcp-proxy/assets/4405263/57eb5e56-7475-4bbf-9ba0-548f1444d6ff" width="500" />